-Google Chrome and Mozilla FireFox have implemented Mixed Content Blocking processes to protect computers from security attacks exposed via unsecured content referrenced from secured pages.
+Google Chrome and Mozilla Firefox have implemented Mixed Content Blocking processes to protect computers from security attacks exposed via unsecured content referenced from secured pages.

 Websites that ask for sensitive information, such as usernames and passwords, often use secure (https) connections to transmit content to and from the computer you're using.
 If you're visiting a site via a secure connection both Google Chrome and Firefox verify that the content on the webpage has been transmitted safely.
 If either browser detects certain types of content on the page coming from insecure (http) channels, the browser will automatically prevent the content from loading and you'll see a shield icon appear in the address bar.

 By blocking the content and possible security gaps, Chrome and Firefox protects your information on the page from falling into the wrong hands.